 Once an egg has been released into a woman’s uterus, her body will enter what’s called the luteal phase.
 During this period, reproductive hormones, such as estrogen and progesterone, prevent her body from shedding the uterine lining and releasing the egg.

-If the egg was not fertilized during ovulation, you will have your period like normal.
-If it was, you should receive a positive pregnancy test around the time of your missed period.
+If the egg was not fertilized during ovulation, you will have your period like normal at the end of this roughly two-week window.
+If it was, you’ll likely see a positive pregnancy test around the time of your missed period.

 Can You Get Pregnant On Your Ovulation Day?